olivernybo/vion-php/README.md

 ```php
 $this->vion->views;
 ```
-This property holds the view cue;
+This property holds the view cue.